hexatomic/hexatomic/docs/dev/src/development/automated-tests/ui-integration-tests.md

 }

 ```
-In order to test whether a an action was successul, you can't access the internal data model of the application.
+To test whether an action was successful, you can't access the internal data model of the application.
-Thus, you have to check the effects on the user interface (like the result of a renaming is a new tree item with the
+Thus, you have to check the effects on the user interface (like the result of renaming is a new tree item with the
 new name).
 To test internal states, use unit tests for the controllers of the bundle instead.